 Faramir, The Two Towers (2002)

-Addressing both of these Faramir-centric storytelling hurdles allowed Jackson, Walsh and Boyens to neatly resolve the biggest narrative roadblock facing their Two Towers adaptation: the absence of any obstacle for Frodo and Sam to contend with.
+Addressing both of these Faramir-centric storytelling hurdles also allowed Jackson, Walsh, and Boyens to neatly resolve the biggest narrative roadblock facing their Two Towers adaptation: the absence of any obstacle for Frodo and Sam to contend with.

-After moving the two Hobbits’ showdown with Shelob from the end of The Two Towers to the middle of Return of the King – both to reflect the in-universe chronology of Tolkien’s novels and to avoid cross-cutting with the Battle of Helm’s Deep – Jackson and co needed to fill the gap left by this super-sized spider.
-With their version of Faramir now susceptible to the One Ring’s seductive pull, it’s not surprising that Jackson, Walsh and Boyens quickly decided he was a good fit for this Shelob-shaped hole – and it worked.
+After moving the two Hobbits’ showdown with Shelob from the end of The Two Towers to the middle of Return of the King – both to reflect the in-universe chronology of Tolkien’s novels and to avoid cross-cutting with the Battle of Helm’s Deep – Jackson and co needed something to replace it.
+And with their version of Faramir now susceptible to the One Ring’s seductive pull, it’s not surprising that Jackson, Walsh, and Boyens quickly decided he was a good fit for this Shelob-shaped hole – and it worked.

-Sure, these are all fairly drastic deviations from the Lord of the Rings canon.
-But combined, this recalibration of Faramir’s emotional arc and his role in the story solves three potentially adaptation-sinking snags – which makes the Jackson trilogy’s most controversial change its most brilliant one, too!
+Sure, all the above are fairly drastic deviations from the Lord of the Rings canon.
+They’re also pretty frustrating if you’re a Tolkien purist.
+Yet Jackson’s recalibration of Faramir’s emotional arc and his role in the story solves three potentially adaptation-sinking snags – which makes the Jackson trilogy’s most controversial change its most brilliant one, too.

 Agree?
 Disagree?
 Let me know in the comments below, or on Twitter or Facebook!